 - They miss the chance to sample the diverse ideas of the Team.

 Instead Steve explains that we use relative estimation.
 All stories are compared to an existing gold standard much like the original metre stick.
 This “standard story” is arbitrarily given a size of ‘2’.
 In addition the team have also selected a story approximately 4 times larger and made it an ‘8’.

 When coaching new teams, I suggest stories of size ‘2’, are very small.
 I expect the typical team to complete 5-10 stories of this size during a Sprint.
 Stories of size ‘2’ should have few unknowns.
 When they pick the prototypical ‘8’ I suggest this should be a story that isn’t completely understood and still has an unknown or two.

 Now Steve says, “Instead of more explanations, let’s just start Estimating.”
 Someone hands Kirby a set of estimation cards with values 0, 1, 2, 3, 5, 8, 13, 20, … .
-John suggests that anything over 20 is too big and will need further splitting (Editor – Anything over 13 is too big).
+Steve suggests that anything over 20 is too big and will need further splitting (Editor – Anything over 13 is too big).
 Paula rereads the first story: “As a frequent book buyer I want the store to remember me so I can add books to my shopping cart without having to log in.”
-John asks if everyone is ready with their first estimate.
+Steve asks if everyone is ready with their first estimate.
 First round results: